We Are Full Stop.

 Digital bits and pieces are infinitely malleable, copyable, and, ahem, stealable.
 We understand that the code we hand off to you at the end of the project does not constitute the value we bring, it reflects it.
 Our work is not a commodity.
 Our value is our experience, our accessibility, our authenticity, our ability to diagnose your web needs and meet them.
 It’s true you have a website when all is said and done, but we trust the lesson in digital distribution does not go unheeded.

 Social media is not a fad.
 The Internet has only enabled what people have always done: talk to, observe, and entertain one another.
 Twitter and Facebook may fade way.
 The act of sharing information with friends and strangers online won’t.
 The Internet is a community, and each site is a microcosm of it.

 We interject our thoughts into conversations between industry giants.
 Our position as a small company in a small city has no bearing on the weight of our opinions.
 Arrogant?
 Sure.

 Our primary audience is always those who will be using what we make.
 Those who pay us to build are best served by that commitment.

 Before our work has even left our hands it is already old.
 We work with our clients to create fluid and lasting experiences.
 We do not print our work to be admired.
-We do not publish our work to rot on physical media.6 We teach and train those we partner with to understand the Internet’s peculiar rules and how to harness its immense power to delight their constituents.
+We do not publish our work to rot on physical media. ((But, you know, good for those who do.
+We love books and magazines as much as anyone.
+Newspapers?
+Not so much.))
+We teach and train those we partner with to understand the Internet’s peculiar rules and how to harness its immense power to delight their constituents.

 We are not afraid to say no to projects.
 We demand respect, and we deserve to be paid fairly.
 We control the relationships with those we choose to work with, not because we are egomaniacs but because it is the only way to ensure the project is brought to its fullest potential and, well, we’re the experts.
 (To be honest, people we work with say we’re nice, so take that for what it’s worth.)